markjnkim/es_mod/01-html/content/step-3-hero.md

 ![hero](./assets/step-3/300-hero-html.png)

 Notice if you type in random letters into the email input field after pressing the submit button, we get an error that asks us to put in a valid email address with the "@" symbol.
 This is HTML5 working with the browser helping validate the data being entered.
 This is accomplished through the input type we set as `email`.
 This communicates to the browser about the type of data that will be accepted in this input field.
-Also notice that the same validation check is not being used for the phonenumber input field.
+Also notice that the same validation check is not being used for the phone number input field.
 Anything can be typed into here without any error messages.
-This is because the input type `tel` is actually not supported by Chrome therefore simply falls back to a text input field without the validation check.
+This is because the input type `tel` is missing a key piece that explains to the browser the format required.
+This is the `pattern` attribute.
+More on validation and the regular expression used to create the pattern will be explained in greater detail in a later module.
+For now let's add this to our markup and

 A good reminder to do a quick Google [search](https://www.w3schools.com/tags/att_input_type_tel.asp) if something isn't working as you think it should, always consider browser support as a possible suspect.

 > **Activity**: HTML nesting game.
 Place our boiler plate HTML code with finished CSS in parallel.
 Ask the student to place certain items here or there by nesting them properly.